bbaia/connect-owin/README.md

 ### Building sources

-The library needs to be built to use current development code:
+The library needs to be built first:

 	$ grunt build

+The build creates the `lib\clr` directory with `Owin.dll` and `Connect.Owin.dll` files.

 ### Running the sample